microsoft/pxt-arcade/docs/test/skillmap/galaxy/galaxy3.md

 Can you see your animations?

-Now, try to update all 20 satellites before you run out of lives!
+Try to update all 20 satellites before you run out of lives!

-## 13. Finale
+## {13.
+Finale}

 **Congratulations**